texta-tk/texta-tk.github.io/source/gui.rst

 .. _lexicons:

-Lexicons: Create Topic-related Lexicons
+Creating Topic-related Lexicons
 -----------------------------------------

-In order to use lexicons, we must have :ref:`Embeddings model <embeddings>` trained.
+In order to build lexicons, we must have :ref:`Embedding <embedding>` model previously trained.
 We can start creating topic-related lexicons.

 Let’s create a lexicon that contains verbs accompanied with “bribery”.